rumessh/Widget/README.md

 # Widget
 Repository for embeddable widgets
 #Weather widget
 Embeddable widget build on AngularJS.
 It can be embedded in any website.
+Yahoo weather API is used to get the weather updates
 ##Usage
 Include the following line after ```<body>``` tag
 ```html